 I know that many foreigners already have given an answer to this question as a client, but I think it would be interesting if the answer would come from a supplier in China.
 I hope it is helpful for you.

-Firstly, I would like to tell you is that there are both good and bad suppliers in China, just like somewhere else.
+Firstly, I would like to tell you is that there are both good and bad China suppliers, just like somewhere else.
 There are some steps that would help you to figure out the good ones:

 Step 1: Visit their website.